Pediatric dentists are just like early childhood teachers. It's way more than just a job title.

 Pediatric dentists can find a clear path to pay back their dental school debt — one that could not only save them significantly more money during repayment but also give them actionable steps to follow their debt payoff plan successfully.

-Student Loan Planner® has done almost 3,000 student loan consults for clients with a total of over $750,000,000 in student loan debt.
+Student Loan Planner® has consulted on over $2.6 billion in student loan debt.
 We can help you figure out the optimal path in just one hour.
 Plus we include email support after the consult to continue to answer your questions and help you implement your plan.
 Learn more about our consult process here.

 If your case is a pretty clear-cut refinancing case with no practice ownership in the imminent future, there’s no need to get a consult.
 But I'd suggest applying through our cash-back refinancing links to see if you can cut your interest rate and get affordable terms for your situation.